-As regards VAT, if you are VAT registered then you claim capital allowances on the net of VAT cost of the asset.
+If you are VAT registered, you claim capital allowances on the net of VAT cost of the asset.
 However, if you are not VAT registered you will claim capital allowances on the total price paid, including the VAT element.
-The same

-Make sure that you are claiming for the cost of replacement furniture and furnishings.
-A property does not need to fully furnished for relief to be available. principle applies if you are VAT registered but cannot reclaim all of the VAT - any irrecoverable VAT is included in the figure on which you can claim capital allowances.
-VAT is irrecoverable where motor cars are not used 100% for business purposes and also where you make exempt supplies.
+The same principle applies if you are VAT registered but cannot reclaim all of the VAT - any irrecoverable VAT is included in the figure on which you can claim capital allowances.
+VAT is irrecoverable where cars are not used 100% for business purposes, and also where you make exempt supplies.